Need to outline taxes in your document, or show your prospect how much they’re saving? This article can help you out.

 You can prevent taxes from displaying in the preview footer from the Pricing menu found at the top right of your Editor:

-From this menu, clear include taxes in preview:
+From this menu, disable Include taxes in preview:

-This will keep the taxes in your pricing table, but your preview page will show the value before tax.
+This will still apply your taxes to your pricing, but your Client Preview page will display the value before tax.

 Line Item Discounts